herculesinc/pg-io/README.md

 Promise-based PostgreSQL client for node.js written in TypeScript

-## Philosophy
+## Usage

 pg-io is designed for scenarios when connection to the database is needed for a series of short and relatively simple requests.
 If you need a connection to execute long running queries (or queries that return large amounts of data) or require complex transaction logic, pg-io is probably not for you.

 Key principales for pg-io are:
-  * Single transaction - only one transaction is allowed per connection session.
+  * __Single transaction__ - only one transaction is allowed per connection session.
 A transaction can be started at any point during the session, but can be committed (or rolled back) only at the end of the session
-  * Low error tolerance - any error in query execution will terminate the session and release the connection back to the pool
+  * __Low error tolerance__ - any error in query execution will terminate the session and release the connection back to the pool

-The above would work well for many web-server scenarios when connection is needed for a single user request.
-If some error is encountered, all the requested changes are rolled back, an error is returned to the user, and the connection is release to handle the next request.
+The above would work well for many web-server scenarios when connection is needed to process a single user request.
+If an error is encountered, all changes are rolled back, an error is returned to the user, and the connection is release to handle the next request.

+## Requirements
+pg-io is written in TypeScript and uses many new features of ES6 (classes, built-in promisses etc.).
+As such, it will only work with the latest releases of Node.js which support such features.
+Spcifically, the most recent version of pg-io __requires Node.js 4.1 or later__.

 ## Install